 Our audition dates are scheduled as follows:

->

-> NB 1.
-For our 2018-19 year we have a full quota of drummers, space for two guitarists, one pianist and one bassist, however singers can ONLY audition in May 2019 for our 2019-20 season.
+NB 1.
+For our September 2018 to July 2019 year we have a full quota of drummers, space for two guitarists and one bassist, however singers can ONLY audition in May 2019 for our 2019-20 year.
 All other instrumentalists are of course welcome to trial and audition.

->

-> NB 2.
+NB 2.
 As a reminder GYJO now welcomes any young musicians up to age 21.

 The GYJO audition requires students to demonstrate their organisation skills, plus a prepared piece which we provide, one improvisation over provided chord sequences, sight reading and a brief interview with our panel.

 Places are offered on a basis of good organisation, a positive contribution to our trial rehearsals, as well as students demonstrating a well prepared audition performance.
 Being prepared to show your improvising skills and explain your approaches is important.
 Sight-reading does need to have a fair level of strength to be able to handle the amount of repertoire GYJO typically learn which has a broad range of challenge and technical demand.